tedsalmon/pysimpleblog/README.md

 pysimpleblog
 ============

-A Simple blogging framework written in Python with the help of Bottle and MongoDB as a backend
+A Simple blogging framework written in Python with the help of Bottle and MongoDB as a backend.

 Why?
 ===